Fazal2307-dev/Learning-React/JS Readme.md

 Readability	Less boilerplate	More boilerplate (e.g., render()) Performance	Slightly better (no class overhead)	Slightly heavier Modern Usage	Preferred (with hooks)	Legacy codebases

+When to Use Which?
+Functional Components:

+New projects (React recommends using hooks).

+Simpler logic and reusable UI elements.

+Full state/lifecycle support via hooks.

+Class Components:

+Legacy code maintenance.

+Error boundaries (until hooks support them).

+Rare edge cases requiring lifecycle methods not covered by hooks.

+Why Functional Components Are Preferred Today
+Hooks: Eliminate the need for classes by enabling state and lifecycle in functional components.

+Simpler Code: No this binding or complex lifecycle method hierarchies.

+Reusability: Custom hooks promote logic sharing between components.

+Migration Trend
+React encourages functional components with hooks for new development.
+However, understanding class components is still valuable for maintaining older codebases.